| |

 These tours typically depart on a day trip from Brisbane or similarly from the Gold Coast, offering a convenient option to see Natural Bridge’s enchanting glow worm display (and the waterfall).

-➡ Compare prices for Springbrook National park tours HERE with Get Your Guide, or HERE with Viator,
+➡ Find Park tours HERE with GYG, or HERE with Viator.

 Small patch of glow worms in front of the waterfall